-151 PLD 1972 SC 139 passed to arrest Asma's father and Zarina Gohar's husband.
+153 PLD 1972 SC 139 was filed against the father (Ghulam Jilani) of Asma Jilani.
+During the martial law of Yahya Khan, the order has been passed to arrest Asma's father and Zarina Gohar's husband.
 The Supreme Court decided the case in favor of Asma's father and declared the detention was illegal.
 Chief Justice Hamood-ur-Rehman set down that Pakistan was run by Islamic Constitution and no one has the authority to abrogate the Islamic provisions.
 He also stated that Pakistan was not run by a dictator.
 It was just run by a democracy of people.
 And the order of a military person was not "supra-constitutional".
 So, in this case, the judge gave the" status of Grundnorm" to the objective resolution or Ar.2A.
-Another case was "Hakim Khan vs. the Government of Pakistan"152.
+Another case was "Hakim Khan vs. the Government of Pakistan"154.
 This case raised an issue on declared death sentences by military courts during martial regimes.
 But after that in 1988, Benazir Bhutto give guidance to the expresident of Pakistan to commute all the death sentences that were awarded by the military.
-The constitution of Pakistan "shall grant powers to the President to commute, reprieve, or suspend any sentence granted or awarded by any court, by any higher authority, or by the tribunal"153.
-This type of provision also existed under "Pakistan Penal Code, 1860" in which the "President shall have authority to remit, pardon, or terminate the death sentence" 154.
+The constitution of Pakistan "shall grant powers to the President to commute, reprieve, or suspend any sentence granted or awarded by any court, by any higher authority, or by the tribunal" 155.
+This type of provision also existed under "Pakistan Penal Code, 1860" in which the "President shall have authority to remit, pardon, or terminate the death sentence"156.
 So, the Hakim Khan upraise the issue on that point that it was against the injunction of Islam that was prescribed under Article.
 2A or objective resolution of the constitution.
-Under Islam, the commutation of death sentence authority was in the hands of Allah.
-And this created a contradiction between Ar.2A and Ar.45.
-152 PLD 1992 SC 595 153 Article.
+Under Islam, the commutation of death sentence authority 154 PLD 1992 SC 595 155 Article.
 45 OF THE Constitution of Islamic Republic of Pakistan, 1973.

-$^{^{154}}$ Section.55-A of PPC, 1860 BY M.A.
+$^{^{156}}$ Section.55-A of PPC, 1860 BY M.A.
 ZAFAR, and Key law reports publication, pg.
 19.